Axstxn/404/README.md

-# 404
+# Join our Discord by clicking [here](http://github.com)

-A Modification for MooMoo.io
+The best MooMoo.io Modification!!